ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/restart/README.md

-# Restart a failed job Tutorial
+# Tutorial: Writing a custom listener to restart a failed job from the last save point

 ## Description